 Thus, on the left, Soviet Pravda saw the book as “ramblings based on thinking along a dead end of history” — which was an egregious misstatement because communism was soon to collapse and binary economics is today increasingly seen as the most modern economics of all.

-And equally obviously, the puzzlement and confusion of Pravda and Friedman only serve to confirm that binary economics is outside both left-wing and right-wing paradigms, and cannot be comprehended from within those two paradigms.
+And equally obviously, the puzzlement and confusion of Pravda and Friedman only served to confirm that binary economics is outside both left-wing and right-wing paradigms, and cannot be comprehended from within those two paradigms.

 More ground-breaking books

 Kelso and Adler (and, later, Patricia Hetter Kelso) were to continue to write ground-breaking books explaining how capital instruments provide an increasing percentage of the wealth and, crucially, how and why capital is narrowly owned in the modern industrial economy.

 Their analysis then has an important consequence easily understood by market theorists — if what increasingly produces a larger percentage of the wealth (productive capital) is narrowly owned, then a properly balanced economy (implementing Say’s Theorem (Law) that producers and consumers must be the same people) cannot come into being unless, on true free market and private property principles, productive capital becomes much more widely owned.
 This is at the heart of the binary claim to create an efficiency which creates justice and vice versa.

 In the UK in 1976 Rodney Shakespeare and Wilf Proudfoot wrote The Two-Factor Nation.

 Implementation of Say’s Theorem (Law)